 Travis Manion Foundation Leadership Program

-The Prep proudly partners with the Travis Manion Foundation (TMF), a non-profit organization that supports veterans transitioning out of the military, Gold Star Families, and the next generation of leaders.
+The Prep proudly partners with the Travis Manion Foundation (TMF), a non-profit organization that unites veterans, Gold Star Families, community organizations and schools to build America's character and the next generation of leaders.

 News & Events

 Fall 2019 Leadership Academy Applications Now Available

 Sophomores, Juniors and Seniors interested in the Fall Leadership Academy need to apply by Thursday, 9/26 by clicking here.

 Sponsored by the TMF Hawks as part of SJP's Year in Citizenship

 The Prep’s Leadership Week hopes to awaken and renew our students' call to be leaders of faith, service, humility and generosity with a focus on those leadership ideals at the heart of our Jesuit identity and mission.
 As part of the Prep's Year in Citizenship, Leadership Week will offer opportunities for students to examine their accountability in their roles Men for and With Others in daily school activities, both in and out of the classroom, in ways that are routine yet rooted in the call to serve the greater good.
 For more information contact TMF moderator, Ms. Susie Cook at email@example.com.